mattyoung101/aspire_rv32/programs/README.md

 You will need:
 - CMake 3.20+
 - Ninja
+- Clang
+- LLD

-On Arch you can install these using using: `yay -S cmake ninja mold spike clang lld llvm`
+On Arch you can install these using using: `yay -S cmake ninja clang lld llvm`

 ### Compiling the toolchain from source
 Yes, you read right.
 Basically, get trolled, we have to compile the GNU toolchain (_only as a prerequisite_)